devsecopsbiz/cookbook/README.md

     ![](img/CloudShellStorageAdvanced.png)

-    After a few seconds you should see something like this:
+    After a few seconds you should see something like:

     ![](img/AzureCloudShellBash-ready.png)